Diane Lane: 2000–2011: Unfaithful and further acclaim

-In 2008, Lane reunited with Richard Gere for the romantic drama Nights in Rodanthe.
-It is the third film Gere and Lane filmed together, and is based on the novel of the same title by Nicholas Sparks.
-Lane also co-starred in Jumper and Untraceable in the same year.
-She then appeared in Killshot with Mickey Rourke, which was given a limited theatrical release before being released on DVD in 2009.
-While promoting Nights in Rodanthe, she expressed frustration with being typecast and stated that she was "gunning for something that's not so sympathetic.
+Lane reunited with Richard Gere for the romantic drama Nights in Rodanthe (2008).
+It was the third film that Gere and Lane had filmed together, and was based on the novel of the same title by Nicholas Sparks.

+While promoting Nights in Rodanthe, she expressed frustration with being typecast: "I am gunning for something that's not so sympathetic.
 I need to be a bitch, and I need to be in a comedy.
 I've decided.
 No more Miss Nice Guy."
-Lane had even contemplated quitting acting and spending more time with her family if she is unable to get these kinds of roles.
-She said in an interview, "I can't do anything official.
+Lane had even contemplated quitting acting and spending more time with her family if she would be unable to get these kinds of roles.
+She continued: "I can't do anything official.
 My agents won't let me.
-Between you and me, I don't have anything else coming out."
+Between you and me, I don't have anything else coming out..."

+That same year, Lane also co-starred in Jumper (2008) and Untraceable (2008).

+Lane then appeared in Killshot (2008) with Mickey Rourke, which was given a limited theatrical release in 2008, before being released on DVD in 2009.

 Despite her concerns with being typecast, Lane signed on to Secretariat (2010), a Disney film about the relationship between the 1973 Triple Crown-winning racehorse and his owner, Penny Chenery, whom Lane portrayed.

-Lane then starred in Cinema Verite (2011), an HBO movie about the making of the first reality television show, An American Family.
+Lane then starred in Cinema Verite (2011), an HBO movie about the making of the first reality television show, An American Family (1973).
 Lane earned Emmy, Screen Actors Guild, Satellite, and Golden Globe award nominations for her portrayal of Pat Loud.

-In 2012, Lane was featured in the PBS documentary Half the Sky: Turning Oppression into Opportunity for Women Worldwide (produced by Show of Force along with Fugitive Films), which showcased women and girls living under very difficult circumstances and bravely fighting to challenge them.
+The following year, Lane was featured in the PBS documentary Half the Sky: Turning Oppression into Opportunity for Women Worldwide (2012), which was produced by Show of Force along with Fugitive Films, showcasing women and girls living under very difficult circumstances and bravely fighting to challenge them.